axibase/atsd/administration/ssl-lets-encrypt.md

 -------------------------------------------------------------------------------
 ```

-The `--force-renewal` flag forces the certbot to request new certificates.
+The `--force-renewal` option forces the certbot to request new certificates.

 ```sh
 sudo certbot renew --force-renewal --deploy-hook "/opt/certbot/deploy-atsd.sh"